hazemelh/playground/luis_to_clu.md

 # Migration from Language Understanding (LUIS) to conversational language understanding (CLU)
 ## Overview
-[Conversational Language Understanding (CLU)](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/conversational-language-understanding/overview) is one of the cloud-based API services offered by Azure Cognitive Services for Language.
+[Conversational language understanding (CLU)](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/conversational-language-understanding/overview) is one of the cloud-based API services offered by Azure Cognitive Services for Language.
 It is the newest generation of [Language Understanding Service (LUIS)](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/what-is-luis) and therefore offers backwards compatibility with previously created LUIS applications.
 CLU employs state-of-the-art machine-learning intelligence to allow users to build a custom natural language understanding model for the prediction of intents and entities of conversational utterances.

 CLU offers the following advantages over LUIS: